 Would I recommend the book?

 Unfortunately, I didn’t really enjoy this book.
 I didn’t find myself connecting with the main character Lee Miller.
-I also felt there was no closure with this book’s ending, and I found myself wondering what the book was really about?
+I also felt there was no closure with this book’s ending, and I found myself wondering what the book was really about.
 Scharer also included information about Miller’s life during World War II and those events were never really connected to her current life or to her life in Paris.
 In the end, I wasn’t sure why they were even included.
 Also, I never felt like I understood why Miller was so obviously unhappy in her current life with her husband.

-Overall I don’t think I would recommend this book to my peers but, if you disagree or have additional comments to my review comment below!
+Overall I don’t think I would recommend this book to my peers but, if you disagree or have any additional comments comment below!